Bosworth Battlefield Walk

 Further Information and Other Local Ideas

 Head a few miles to the south east and there's the Croft Hill and Quarry Walk to try.
 There's fine views over the countryside and to the significant geological site from the Croft Hill viewpoint here.
 There's also a decent 18th century pub to visit in the village afterwards.
+This area additionally includes Stoney Cove, a flooded quarry now home to the UK’s National Diving Centre where you can enjoy scuba diving and other activities.

 For more walking ideas in the area see the Leicestershire Walks page.